edward-r/prompty.nvim/README.md

     -- keymaps default to <leader>pp / <leader>pP / <leader>pr
   },
 }
+-- These keymaps are created inside `setup()`, so they only exist after the -- plugin loads.
+If you keep `cmd = {...}` lazy-loading, trigger `:Prompty` once -- (or use Lazy's `keys` option) so the leader mappings load the plugin the -- first time you press them.

 -- Option B: define keymaps via lazy.nvim and disable prompty's copies {